bqq100/apcupsd-snmp/README.md

 * I'm not a network programmer, and so I'm not convinced I'm handling all the edge cases for the network connectivity to apcupsd.
 I'd welcome a review from someone who know more than I do in this area.

+* Anywhere there's a TODO XXX or FIXME label on a comment is indicative of something that needs reviewing or improving.

 ## Important notes